Hound Dogs

 About the Basset Hound

-The Basset Hound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Basset Hound is an excellent choice for first-time dog owners.
+The Basset Hound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Basset Hound is an excellent choice for first-time dog owners.
 Typically standing Up to 14 inches tall at the shoulder and weighing 50 to 65 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Basset Hound brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Basset Hound is content with moderate daily activity.
 Deeply affectionate, the Basset Hound loves being close to its people and forms strong bonds with every member of the household.